 - Emotional stability

-One of the significant drawbacks of drug addiction is emotional dependency.
+According to Confidant Health, one of the significant drawbacks of drug addiction is emotional dependency.
 When you take drugs, there is an increase in dopamine levels that stimulates your senses and makes you high.
 Some people get addicted to this dopamine cycle.
 However, with time the brain develops tolerance, and it compels you to increase the dose.
 While some people try to stop, the overwhelming emotions make it difficult; it is as if they are on an uncontrollable rollercoaster that will eventually crash.
 They feel like there is a grey cloud that floats around their head, and they are unfocused.
 But when they get sober, they experience motivation, and they seek knowledge and interest in what’s going around them.
 Hence, mental clarity and emotional stability is a significant benefit of a drug-free lifestyle.

 - Debt-free life